CAFAudit/audit-service/docs/en-us/Getting-Started.md

 	    </dependency>
 	</dependencies>

-Alternatively, you could do something more custom at runtime where you replace the standard auditing library jar with the no-op version if you prefer.
+Alternatively, you could do something custom at runtime, where you replace the standard auditing library jar with the no-op version.

 ## Using the Client-side Auditing Library

+Once you have your auditing library (generated or `caf-audit`), you use it to send audit events to Kafka.

 ### Dependencies